Back to school bus safety is a number one priority

 Many students are already back in school but Hamilton County students return to class on Wednesday.

-"Students will be standing on the side of the road you know, that's where we pick them up, they'll be waiting for the bus, some of them will be waiting in the dark.
-We want everybody to be just a little more vigilant on August the 10th as they head to work," Robbie Moore, Location Manager for First Student in Hamilton County Says.
+"Students will be standing on the side of the road you know, that's where we pick them up.
+They'll be waiting for the bus, some of them will be waiting in the dark.
+We want everybody to be just a little more vigilant on August the 10th as they head to work," Robbie Moore, Location Manager for First Student in Hamilton County said.

 School is back in session.
 Students and regular drivers need to take extra precautions now that there is more activity during the morning and evening commute.